 The Lights of LIFE

-The public receives an invitation each year to a grand lighting and display of more than two million holiday lights.
+The public receives an invitation each year to a grand lighting and display of more than two million holiday lights that runs from Thanksgiving evening through New Year’s Eve.
 Over the years, exemplifying the spiritual side of life, this display has provided enjoyment to hundreds of thousands of people from throughout Georgia and the Southeast.

 Life University is committed to being a sustainable college environment.
 All campus construction and renovation is performed to Gold Level standards as set forth by Leadership in Energy and Environmental Design (LEED), the recognized authority in “green” building and construction.
 LIFE’s housing center, the LIFE Village Retreat, and Socrates Café have both been awarded Gold Level Certification by LEED.

 Life University was a founding member of the American College and University Presidents’ Climate Commitment Circle, a nationwide initiative that began in 2007 to unite educational institutions in an effort to reduce greenhouse gas emissions and carbon footprint.

 Student Right-to-Know Act

 The Student Right-to-Know Act, enacted by Congress into law in 1990, requires all higher education institutions offering undergraduate academic programs and participating in Title IV student financial assistance programs to publish graduation or persistence rates for enrolled students.
 Life University falls into this classification and presents the following data in compliance with the statute.